StevenBlack/vocab/readme.md

 ### punctilious
 Someone who is meticulous and pays attention to details.
-Marked by or concerned about precise accordance with the details of codes or conventions
+Marked by or concerned about precise accordance with the details of codes or conventions.

 ### Purity Spiral